The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity

-{\it - Matter-field Lagrangian densities on the Riemann and Cartan manifolds maintain the same algebraic form, all quantities being replaced by tilde quantities, whereas the form of the geometric Lagrangian density changes considerably}.
+\item[--] Matter-field Lagrangian densities on the Riemann and Cartan manifolds maintain the same algebraic form, all quantities being replaced by hat quantities, whereas the form of the geometric Lagrangian density changes considerably.

-{\it - In $4$D, and only in $4$D, the conformal symmetry of a conformal--invariant action integral on a Riemann manifold containing a scalar ghost field $\sigma(x)= \sigma_0e^{\alpha(x)}$, $\sigma_0>0$, breaks down spontaneously to a Einstein--Hilbert action integral on the Cartan manifold, with $g(x)= -[\sigma(x)/\sigma_0]^8$ playing the role of the determinant of the fundamental tensor.
-Dimensional constant $\sigma_0$, which works as the conformal symmetry-breaking parameter, is related to gravitational constant $\kappa$ by equation $\sigma^2_0 = 6/\kappa = 6M_{rP}^2$}.
+\item[--] In $4$D, and only in $4$D, the conformal symmetry of a conformal--invariant action integral on a Riemann manifold containing a scalar ghost field $\sigma(x)= \sigma_0e^{\alpha(x)}$, $\sigma_0>0$, breaks down spontaneously to an Einstein--Hilbert action integral on the Cartan manifold, with $g(x)= -[\sigma(x)/\sigma_0]^8$ playing the role of the determinant of the fundamental tensor.
+Dimensional constant $\sigma_0$, which works as the conformal symmetry-breaking parameter, is related to gravitational constant $\kappa$ by equation $\sigma^2_0 = 6/\kappa = 6\,M_{rP}^2$. \end{itemize}